Projects About

 MealClub interface overview showing main mobile screens, navigation, food tracking and recipe modules

-• Self-initiated case study
+• Independent product case study

 • Year 2024